revoconner/Facial-Recognition-Photo-Organiser/README.md

 If you encounter issues not covered in this guide:
 1. Check the log in Settings > View Log for error messages
-2. Save the log file for reference
+2. Save the log file for reference, and create an issue ticket on this project
 3. Make sure you are using the latest version of the app

 Remember: The app **never** modifies your original photos, so you can always start fresh if needed by deleting the app data folder and rescanning.